-Does waking up in the middle of the night drenched in sweat with damp sheets and pjs sound all too familiar?
-Night sweats are actually a common complaint for women (and sometimes men) of all ages.
-Even though many people only expect them during menopause, there are many other causes of night sweats, meaning they can happen to plenty of younger women who are far from entering menopause (for some people, it’s common to get night sweats before your period).
+Does waking up in the middle of the night in a cold sweat, drenched with damp sheets and pjs sound all too familiar?
+Excessive sweating at night is actually a common complaint for women (and sometimes men) of all ages.
+Even though many people only expect night sweats during menopause, there are many other causes of night sweats, meaning they can happen to plenty of younger people who are far from entering menopause (for some people, it’s common to get night sweats before your period).

 “Typically when people think of night sweats, they’re thinking of the fluctuating estrogen in menopause.
-So people who are experiencing it outside of menopause (including men who can get night sweats too) are usually really confused about what’s going on,” said Danielle DeSimone, a health coach at Parsley Health in New York City.
+So people who are experiencing it outside of menopause (including men who can get night sweats too) are usually really confused about what’s going on,” says Danielle DeSimone , a health coach at Parsley Health.

-Every menstruating woman experiences a normal pattern of hormones each month, which can be one of the causes behind annoying night sweats.
-“In younger women who have hormonal related night sweats, it can be caused by fluctuating levels of estrogen, especially when estrogen tends to drop,” DeSimone said.
+Every menstruating person experiences a normal pattern of hormones each month, which can be one of the causes behind annoying night sweats.
+“In younger people who have hormonal-related night sweats, it can be caused by fluctuating levels of estrogen, especially when estrogen tends to drop,” DeSimone says.

-For most women, your estrogen levels are lowest right before you get your period, or during the luteal phase of the menstrual cycle.
-If you notice that you get night sweats before your period—in the week or two ahead of it—, that could be a sign it’s related to your estrogen levels.
+For most people who menstruate, estrogen levels are lowest right before you get your period, or during the luteal phase of the menstrual cycle.
+If you notice that you get night sweats before your period—in a week or two ahead of it— that could be a sign it’s related to your estrogen levels.
 The same can be said for during your period, since all of your hormones, including estrogen drop during this time.

-Even though it’s normal to have fluctuations in your hormones every month, if the symptoms are affecting your sleep and quality of life, you may want to consider getting a hormone test.
+Even though it’s normal to have fluctuations in your hormones every month, if the night sweat symptoms are affecting your sleep and quality of life, you may want to consider getting a hormone test.

 The fix: Getting hormones tested is a great first step to see which hormones, if any, are out of balance.
 You can then work with a doctor and health coach at Parsley to come up with a custom plan to help you get things balanced and manage night sweats.

 Since hormones are a common reason behind night sweats, especially night sweats in women, hormonal birth control can also play a role since oral contraceptives and other forms of hormonal birth control affect the menstrual cycle and hormone levels in the body.

 “Oral contraceptives cause fluctuating levels of estrogen.
 And with oral contraceptives people tend to think you’re constantly keeping estrogen stable and high,” explains DeSimone.
 In fact, if you were to look at estrogen and progesterone on a line chart, you’d see that your estrogen spikes every time you take the pill, then falls, then spikes again when you take the next dose.
 “So every day you’re having that peak and valley, and depending on what time of day you take the pill it can definitely cause that low estrogen overnight, which can cause night sweats for some women,” says DeSimone.